 - Unusually rich in real animal protein

-- No fillers, byproducts, or artificial ingredients
+- No fillers, byproducts or artificial ingredients

 - Contains glucosamine and chondroitin for joint health